uaf-arctic-eco-modeling/dvm-dos-tem/docs_src/sphinx/source/examples_and_tutorials/plotting_discussion.rst

 extremely functional program that allows exploration of NetCDF files.

 We can create a very similar plot to the ``ncview`` plot using our ``plot_output_var.py`` script, for example.
-Notice that we have used the one-off style of command here, and that we are viewing the saved file after the script has exited.
+Notice that we have used the Docker one-off style of command here, and that we are viewing the saved file after the script has exited.
+For more info on the different ways to interact with Docker, see :ref:`Note on Docker commands <two-ways-to-run-docker-commands>` and the :ref:`Prelude - Docker<prelude:Docker>` sections.

 .. image:: ../images/examples_and_tutorials/plotting_discussion/plot_output_var_example.png
   :width: 600